Patient information: Risks and benefits of alcohol (Beyond the Basics)

 Patient information: Cocaine use disorder (The Basics)

-Patient information: Alcohol and illegal drug use in pregnancy (The Basics)
+Patient information: Alcohol and drug use in pregnancy (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.